alexkorban/uicards/README.md

         ]
 ```

-The cards file can simply be compiled with `elm make` to produce an HTML file.
+The cards file can simply be compiled with `elm make` to produce an HTML or JS file.

 For live interactive development, `elm-live` is the easiest option: